Skip to main content

 The AI Made a Mistake

-The generated description might:
+The generated milestone might:

-• Misunderstand what files are involved
+• Misunderstand which files are involved

 • Propose an approach you disagree with